Riverside Borough

 Zoning Officer Report:

-Beth Rake made a motion to approve the Zoning Report, Brian Whitenight seconded.
-All in favor.
+John made a Motion to accept the Zoning report.
+Peter seconded.
+All in Favor.

 Street Department Report:

-Peter made a motion to accept the Street Department report, with Barb seconding.
+Peter made a Motion to accept the Street Department report.
+Barb seconded.
 All in Favor.

 Southside Fire Company Report: